EXISTS (SQL)

 DROP TABLE IF EXISTS Records

 In this example, no error will occur if the table Records does not exist.
 The statement will return SQLCODE 1 and a message.
-To suppress such errors silently, adjust the settings which govern DDL statements in the Management Portal or the configuration parameter file (CPF)Opens in a new tab.
+This behavior takes priority to settings which govern DDL statements in the Management Portal or the configuration parameter file (CPF)Opens in a new tab, which suppress the error silently.